 “We can gradually grow into any condition we desire, provided we first make ourselves in habitual mental attitude the person who corresponds to those conditions.”

-Further Reading: 85 best gratitude quotes and sayings
+Further Reading: 85 be grateful quotes and sayings

 Small steps form a chain